RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

     <button type="button" class="btn btn-default" data-toggle="tooltip" data-placement="right" title="Tooltip on right">Tooltip on right</button>
     ```

-Opt-in functionality
+**Opt-in functionality**

-For performance reasons, the Tooltip and Popover data-apis are opt-in, meaning you must initialize them yourself.
+>>For performance reasons, the Tooltip and Popover data-apis are opt-in, meaning **you must initialize them yourself**.

-One way to initialize all tooltips on a page would be to select them by their data-toggle attribute:
+>>One way to initialize all tooltips on a page would be to select them by their `data-toggle` attribute:
     ```JavaScript/JQuery
     $(function () {
       $('[data-toggle="tooltip"]').tooltip()